-On 11 March, Belgium celebrates the 25th anniversary of the establishment of diplomatic relations with Moldova.
-Deputy Prime Minister and Minister for Foreign Affairs Didier Reynders welcomes this celebration, pays tribute to the friendship between our two peoples and wishes the Moldovan people great harmony and prosperity.
+On 29 April 2017, Belgium celebrates the 25th anniversary of its relations with Tajikistan.
+Deputy Prime Minister and Minister of Foreign Affairs Didier Reynders welcomes this celebration, which crowns a bilateral relationship that has diversified over the years.
+He also pays tribute to the friendship between our two peoples and wishes the people of Tajikistan great harmony and prosperity.